Phone-GWP-group

 Don’t make basic mistakes with your artwork

-Finally, while creating festive or seasonal artwork and designs for your packaging can be a great project, you must ensure that basic mistakes are spotted and removed before final production.
+Finally, while creating festive or seasonal artwork and designs for your packaging can be a great project, you must ensure that common mistakes are identified and corrected before final production.

 At the lower end of the scale, typos, poor colour choices, or low-quality graphics can look unprofessional and harm sales.
-At worst, poorly worded terms and conditions or offers can result in you losing money or facing angry consumers (particularly if they have bought your products based on promises your packaging makes but that you cannot keep).
+At worst, poorly worded terms and conditions or offers can result in you losing money or facing angry customers (particularly if they have bought your products based on promises your packaging makes but that you can’t keep).

 Summary